 Starting with R might be a bit confusing if you are used to softwares and programs that have a complete interface with icons, buttons, options, menus and ready-to-use functions.

 Let’s take these first steps together.

-Vectors are simple objects used in R to stored data elements such as numbers, text or logical values (TRUE or FALSE) under a variable name.
-They allow you to simplify your work by saving many values under a unique name, to create plenty of such groups of data to be used, reused, combined, modified, erased (…) at your will.
-They also allow you to perform a multitude of simple or complex operations on a bunch of data elements in a minimal amount of steps.
+Vectors are objects used in R to stored data elements such as numbers, text or logical values under a variable name.
+They allow you to simplify your work by saving many values under a unique name, create groups of data to be used, combined, modified, erased (…) at your will.
+They also allow you to perform simple or complex operations in a minimal amount of steps.

 Vectors are not the only containers of your datasets (objects) in R. You will find out that you can also store lists of numbers/words, collections of data, matrices and so on under a name or variable.
 This will not only save your time and energy, but also prevent you from making mistakes and increase consistency in your calculations.
 Let’s see how to create these objects.

 Dataframes are a central type of object when working with statistics in R. They are actually simple tables or two-dimensional matrices arrays which contain your data, arranged in a rather specific manner.
 Here we’ll see what they are made of, how to handle them and how to make the best of it to analyse your precious data.